 Foraging bees and other insects are attracted to flowers for food, in the form of nectar and pollen.
 Nectar is typically stored deep in the flower, so that any visiting insect may brush against the pollen on the anthers as they seek to gain access to it.
 In this way, pollen is carried on insects, enabling pollination to occur – this is referred to as ‘legitimate foraging’, and of course, both flower and bee benefit.

 However, sometimes the nectar is difficult to reach, especially for short-tongued bees.
-In this case, the bee may use their mandibles (jaws) to bite a hole at the base of the flower in order to get to the nectar.
-Because the anthers are bypassed and (the flower is not ‘rewarded’ by being pollinated), this is referred to as nectar robbing - or larceny.
-Sometimes, other insects (including bees) take advantage of the hole as the flower replenishes the nectar source, and this is called ‘secondary robbing’ (or secondary larceny).
+In this case, the bee may use its mandibles (jaws) to bite a hole at the base of the flower in order to get to the nectar.
+Because the anthers are bypassed and the flower is not ‘rewarded’ by being pollinated, this is referred to as nectar robbing - or larceny.
+Sometimes, other insects (including bees) take advantage of the same hole as the flower replenishes the nectar source, and this is called ‘secondary robbing’ (or secondary larceny).

-Below are several films of bees nectar robbing and secondary robbing comfrey, a herb that I have read, refills with nectar approximately ever 45 minutes.
+Below are several films of bees nectar robbing and secondary robbing comfrey, a herb that I have read, refills with nectar approximately every 45 minutes.
 A few days earlier, I had observed red mason bees (Osmia bicornis – previously named Osmia rufa) robbing the comfrey, but had not managed to capture them on film.
-They appeared to be engaging in the task of biting many of the holes that other bees were taking advantage of, although bumblebees certainly create holes for robbing.
+They appeared to be engaging in the task of biting many of the holes that other bees were taking advantage of, although bumble bees certainly create holes for robbing.

 Above: Female Red mason bee – Osmia bicornis, nectar robbing comfrey

 Above: Bombus pratorum male, and female Osmia bicornis nectar robbing

 Just because nectar robbing may occur, this does